pathwaycom/llm-app/templates/adaptive_rag/README.md

 The default model is `gpt-4.1-mini`.

-You can also use different provider, by using different class from [Pathway LLM xpack](https://pathway.com/developers/user-guide/llm-xpack/overview), e.g. here is configuration for locally run Mistral model.
+You can also use different provider, by using different class from [Pathway Live Data Framework LLM xpack](https://pathway.com/developers/user-guide/llm-xpack/overview), e.g. here is configuration for locally run Mistral model.

 ```yaml